meowwtama/tp/docs/UserGuide.md

 </box>

 Examples:
-* `add n/JOHN DOE p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add n/BETSY CROWE p/1234567 e/betsycrowe@example.com a/NUS Kent Ridge Raffles Hall t/Blacklisted`

 ### Listing all users : `list`

-Shows a list of all users in the User List.
+Shows a list of all users in the Contact List.

 Format: `list`

 ### Editing a user : `edit`

-Edits an existing user's personal information from the User List.
+Edits an existing user's personal information from the Contact List.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

 * Edits the user at the specified `INDEX`.
-The index refers to the index number shown in the displayed User List.
-The index **must be a positive integer** 1, 2, 3, …​
+The index refers to the index number shown in the displayed Contact List.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the user will be removed i.e adding of tags is not cumulative.
 * You can remove all the user’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st user to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower e/betsy@example.com t/` Edits the name and email address of the 2nd person to be `Betsy Crower` and `betsy@example.com`, simultaneously clears all existing tags.

 ### Locating users by name: `find`